Matt's Web World presents...

 -

-This CERT advisory details the access permissions and server configuration which
+This CERT advisory details the access permissions and server configuration which should be followed to prevent anonymous

-should be followed to prevent anonymous FTP security breaches.
+FTP security breaches.

-- Network (In)Security Through IP Packet
+Network (In)Security Through IP Packet Filtering

 Chapman, D. Brent; 1992; Acrobat format; also available in